aeconick/artist-merch-webstore/README.md

 # artist-merch-webstore

 **TStore** is a web application (Single Page Application) using AngularJS i've made as a final project for [SoftUni's](https://softuni.bg/) AngularJS Course.
-The app is a basic internet store that lets users buy merch from their favorite artist.
+The app is a internet store that lets users buy merch from their favorite artist.
 The application uses Express server as a backend and [MongoDB Atlas](https://www.mongodb.com/atlas/database) as a NoSQL database.

 ## Application Structure
 The application consists of two parts - **Public** (Accessible without authentication) and **Private** (Available for Registered Users).